 - Federal Direct Subsidized Loan – The amount of this loan is based on your demonstrated financial need.
-It’s called a subsidized loan because the government will pay all interest on the loan until six months after you graduate or leave your program.
+It’s called a subsidized loan because the government will pay all interest on the loan until six months after you graduate or cease half-time enrollment in your program.

 - Federal Direct Unsubsidized Loan – This loan is a supplemental loan for students who don’t qualify for need-based aid or for whom need-based aid isn’t sufficient to cover all educational expenses.
 The loan is called unsubsidized because the government does not pay any of your interest.

 - Federal Perkins Loan – This low-interest loan is reserved for undergraduate or graduate students with exceptional financial need.
 Unlike other federal loans, a portion of the Perkins Loan is funded by NLU.
 The grace period for making loan payments is nine months after graduation or ceasing half-time enrollment in school.

-- Federal Direct PLUS Loan for Parents – If you are under 24 years of age, unmarried and listed as a dependent on your parents’ tax return, then your parents can apply for a low-interest loan to help cover your education expenses.
+- Federal Direct PLUS Loan for Parents – If you are under 24 years of age, unmarried and do not have children for which you provide more than half the support, then your parents can apply for a low-interest loan to help cover your education expenses.

 - Federal Direct PLUS Loan for Graduate and Professional Degree Students – If you are no longer a dependent of your parents and fully admitted to a graduate program, you may apply for a PLUS loan to cover additional education expenses.
 Approval for a PLUS loan is based on your credit history, not financial need.

 How to Apply for a Student Loan